zooba/pymanager/pep-draft.md

         }
     ],

-    # URL to the next index file
+    # Full or partial URL to the next index file
     "next": str,
 }
 ```

 Inline Script Metadata
 ----------------------